Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 3 - Publish video
 -----------------

-Represents a client’s request to start streaming her local media to anyone inside  the room.
-The user can use the SDP answer from the response to display her local media after having passed through the KMs server (as opposed or besides using just the local stream), and thus check what other users in the room are receiving from her stream.
+Represents a client's request to start streaming her local media to anyone inside  the room.
+The user can use the SDP answer from the response to display her local media after having passed through the KMS server (as opposed or besides using just the local stream), and thus check what other users in the room are receiving from her stream.
 The loopback can be enabled using the corresponding parameter.